drgrhm/coup/README.md

 ```

-## The Case of Many Configurations
+## The Case of Many ConfigurationsL COUP

 Compare the many-configuration version of to the few-configuration version (Figure ...):
 ```